 You are responsible for complying with all applicable copyright laws.
 We permit you to make copies of information on the Action Against Hunger website as necessary incidental acts during your viewing and you may take a print for your personal use of so much of the site as is reasonable for private purposes.
 All other uses are prohibited.
 Nothing in these terms shall be construed as conferring any right to use any trademark, logo, patent right or copyright of Action Against Hunger UK.

 By continuing to use our websites, it is considered that you have accepted such changes.

-If you have any questions about this Statement, or how we use data please contact the Data Protection Officer at the above address.
+If you have any questions about this Policy, or how we use data please contact the Data Protection Officer at the above address.

 Further information and advice about data protection is available from: